Countly/countly-sdk-documentation/java/next.md

 <pre><code class="java">Countly.instance().deviceId().getID(); // CLY_1930183b-77b7-48ce-882a-87a14056c73e</code></pre>
 <h1 id="h_01HFPBH065MSZER3S0X3J15Y3E">User Location</h1>
 <p>
-  The Countly Java SDK can track the user's location.
-This information can be used to know your app users better, to send them tailored feedback widgets based on their coordinates, or to create cohorts based on their location.
-Four fields may be provided:
+  You can track your users' location with Countly Java SDK.
+This information can then be used for various tasks in your Countly server, like creating cohorts or sending push notifications depending on the location.
+You can only provide these four parameters regarding a user's location:
 </p>
 <ul>
   <li>